-A minimum award may be made if you’re enrolled in less than 6 credits per semester.
+A minimum award may be made if you are enrolled in less than 6 credits per semester.

 Pell Grant is paid by the semester, one-half of the annual award for fall term and one-half for spring term.
-If you attend less than full-time both semesters or only attend 1 term, you may have Pell eligibility that may be used during WSU’s summer sessions.
 Pell Grant is credited to your myWSU account no sooner than the 1st day of the semester or as soon as the award is ready.

 The College Bound Scholarship Program was established by the Washington State Legislature in 2007.
 It is managed by the Washington Student Achievement Council (WSAC).
 The goal of the program was, and is, to provide financial assistance to low-income, middle-school students who have a dream of attaining a college education.

-For 2016-2017 … The College Bound program will fill the financial gap not covered by the Washington State Need Grant for tuition and fees up to $10,260* at a qualifying public institution. (*subject to change)
+The College Bound Program will fill the financial gap not covered by the Washington College Grant for tuition and fees up to $11,784* at a qualifying public institution. (*subject to change)